 - Villa Hvitträsk, Kirkkonummi

-Situated 25km outside Helsinki on the edge of Nuuksio National Park, Haltia is a striking model of sustainable architecture.
+We depart Turku today and drive back towards Helsinki.
+Situated on the edge of Nuuksio National Park, Haltia is a striking model of sustainable architecture.
 Designed by Lahdelma and Mahlamäki Architects, and inspired by a mythical goldeneye bird from the Finnish epic poem Kalevala, the graceful building won the Finnish Wood Prize in 2013.
 It is the first public building in Finland built entirely of wood.

 We next visit Villa Hvitträsk, built at the beginning of the 20th century, and designed in the National Romantic style.
 This villa was home to architects Eliel Saarinen and Armas Lindgren, and was visited by esteemed figures such as Jean Sibelius, Axel Gallen-Kallela and Maksim Gorki.